 Hard cider was immensely popular due to its low cost and high yield.
 By the 1920s, however, the temperance movement and Prohibition laws put the kibosh on cidermaking; church-going farmers cut down their apple trees before having their fruit turned into a “demon drink.”
 Even after Prohibition was repealed, cider production — which has always been a cottage industry — took years to recover, hitting a new stride in the last several years.

 When should you drink cider?
 With an alcohol content generally ranging from five to seven percent, it’s is a suitable alternative to beer — especially for those who suffer from gluten intolerance, since it is gluten-free.
-But it is also a “food-friendly” beverage that pairs well with foods.
+But it is also a “food-friendly” beverage that pairs well with snacks and dishes.

 View this post on Instagram